longitachi/ZLPhotoBrowser/README.md

   Fix:
     Fix the bug where the crop ratio view is not hidden when there is only one ratio in the cropping interface.
     Fix a bug that may cause failure when saving images from iCloud to local storage.
-● 4.5.2
-  Fix:
-    Fix the bug in the image cropping interface where the image is not displayed correctly when zooming in and the crop ratio is not 0.
 ...
 ```